cosmicjs/blocks/README.md

 # Blocks

-Beautifully designed, data-infused components to help you build Cosmic-powered web applications faster.
+Data infused components to help you build Cosmic-powered web applications faster.
 Use Cosmic Blocks to build common content-powered features for your website or app.
 Save development time and learn content modeling best practices.

 ## Blocks include